FS Cartagena

-Futsal Cartagena is a futsal club based in Cartagena, a city in the autonomous community of Region of Murcia.
+Futsal Cartagena, also known as Jimbee Cartagena for sponsorship reasons, is a futsal club based in Cartagena, a city in the autonomous community of Region of Murcia.

 The club was founded in 1993 and held its home matches in Palacio de los Deportes, which has a capacity of 5162 persons.

 History

 Fútbol Sala Cartagena was founded in 1993 as Mínguez Sáez Cartagena.

 Peinsa sponsorship fall

 The club was sponsored for Peinsa until January, 2009.
 Peinsa was a company dedicated to housings promotions that in January went bankrupt.
 Due to this, the company was forced to leave as the sponsorship of Futsal Cartagena.
 In February, the club signed a new sponsorship contract with Centro Médico Virgen de la Caridad, a private health center from Cartagena, for ensure the future of club.

 In mid of July, Futsal Cartagena sign a new sponsorship contract with Reale, an Italian insurance company.

 The club was disbanded in July 2014 due to large debts incurred from past seasons.
 A new futsal team was created in the city, Cartagena Fútbol Sala, taking the FS Cartagena spot in Segunda División.